vantage6/vantage6-workshop/episodes/chapter6.md

 ### Where is the node configuration file?

-You can always use the `v6 node files` command to check the location of the node configuration file,
+You can always use the `v6 node files` command to check the location of the node configuration file:

 ```bash
 v6 node files
 ```

 It will ask you which node you want to see.
-You can choose the one you just created,
+You can choose the one you just created:

 ```bash
 ?
 Select the configuration you want to use: (Use arrow keys)